farlee2121/DevEssentialsBlog/_posts/2021-02-26-TestApi-in-FSharp.md

 ## Additional Discoveries
 I really pushed my knowledge of F# with the project.
 Here are a few useful discoveries
 - Function parameters can only infer to one type.
-  - I got used to the magic of function calls infering to different types based on their caller.
+  - I got used to the magic of function calls inferring to different types based on their caller.
 This is more limited when the function is passed as a parameter.
 The passed function must have a *single* concrete type higher function call.
 Thus all uses of the passed function in the higher function must have consistent types.
 - Classes need not define every type parameter at the top level like C#.
 You can just throw a generic in the details of some class member and F# will figure it out
 - Classes do not play well with type inference.
 Their members have a degree of type inference, but references to the class by other functions require explicit type annotations.
 I think this is because inheritance makes inference indeterminate.
 - Class constructors are functions too.
 They can be used like any other function